SunFlowerApart/HowToMakeHerFlower/take-care.md

 # Taking care of her

+> O fingers skilled in things not to be told!<br />
+> O tongue which, counter-tongued, made the blood bold!<br />
+>
+> from ANTINOUS, by Fernando Pessoa

+It is one of the driving themes of this book that physical technique matters less than creating the right emotional space and environment for a woman to relax into arousal.
+However, this does not mean that technique is completely useless.

-## She comes first, or last, or in between
+## She comes first, or last, or in between.
+Really, it doesn't matter

 ## On early arrival